Guardians of Ga'Hoole: The Rescue

-When Ezylryb goes to investigate the area of The Great Downing and doesn't return, the Great Tree is unsettled.
-After a long while, the band goes to investigate the disappearance and seeks information of what could have happened.
-Octavia, Ezylryb's personal nest-maid Kielian snake and friend, gives them information that Ezylryb was also the famous warrior, Lyze of Kiel (Ezyl is Lyze spelled backward) and has personal relationships with the Rogue Smith of Silverveil.
-Then, during the time of copper-rose rain (how Autumn is called at the Great Tree), the band sneaks away during a week-long festival to go talk to the Rogue Smith in hopes they will not be noticed missing.
-When speaking with the Smith, they discover that the famous singer at the Great Tree, Madame Plonk, is the sister to the Smith and that there is a group of terrible owls known as The Pure Ones led by Metal Beak.
-Soon later, Eglantine begins remembering where she was at the time she was missing and tells the band that she remembers being in a castle during the imprisonment.
-Soren, Gylfie, Twilight, Digger, Eglantine, and Otulissa, called the "Chaw of Chaws", go out to find the castle in hopes that Ezylryb's disappearance might be answered.
-After nearly giving up, the Chaw of Chaws finds a Devil's Triangle, a triangle made up of large caches of magnetic particles, or "flecks", meant to discombobulate an owl's sense of direction and trap Ezylryb inside.
-The chaw realizes that these caches can be destroyed by fire and destroys the Devil's Triangle.
-Just as they free Ezylryb, a group of Barn owls, part of the regime The Pure Ones, attacks the Chaw, led by Metal Beak.
-The chaw picks up branches and sets them alight so that they can fight with fire, and part way through the battle, Martin, and Ruby, a short-eared owl, arrive.
-As the battle reaches its end, Metal Beak reveals his identity to the Chaw, now including Martin and Ruby, as being Kludd, Soren's evil brother.
-Soren, out of desperation, sets Kludd's mask on fire made of Mu metal, a soft metal that negates the magnetic powers of flecks, and he screams off as the metal melts on his face.
-Ezylryb and the Chaw of Chaws fly home and are met with cheering, and as daylight sets in, Ezylryb writes a poem of the impending war with the Pure Ones.
+The Great Tree fears for the missing Ezylryb, who had been looking into the Great Downing, so Soren's band decides to investigate.
+Octavia, Ezylryb's personal nest-maid Kielian snake and friend, reveals Ezylryb was once a famous warrior, Lyze of Kiel (Ezyl is Lyze spelled backward) and has connections with the Rogue Smith of Silverveil.
+Then, during the time of copper-rose rain (Autumn), the band sneaks away during a week-long festival to talk to the Smith.
+They discover that the famous singer at the Great Tree, Madame Plonk, is the Smith's sister, and learn about The Pure Ones and their leader Metal Beak.
+Soon after, Eglantine begins to regain her memories, one of being imprisoned in a castle.
+Soren, Gylfie, Twilight, Digger, Eglantine, and Otulissa, called the "Chaw of Chaws", search for the castle.

+After nearly giving up, the Chaw finds Ezylryb trapped inside a "Devil's Triangle": an apparatus made with "Flecks," magnetic particles which discombobulate and disable owls.
+The chaw realizes flecks can burn and destroys the Devil's Triangle.
+Just as they free Ezylryb, Metal Beak and The Pure Ones attack.
+The chaw fights back with burning branches; Martin, and Ruby, a short-eared owl, arrive to reinforce the chaw.
+Near the battle's climax, Metal Beak reveals himself to be Kludd.
+His "metal beak" is a helm made of Mu metal, a soft alloy that negates the effect of Flecks; Soren, out of desperation, sets the mask on fire which agonizingly melts onto Kludd's face.
+Ezylryb and the chaw escape to the Great Tree and are met with cheering; as daylight sets in, Ezylryb writes a poem of the impending war with the Pure Ones.